jpetso/versioncontrol/commitlog/README.txt

 SHORT DESCRIPTION
 -----------------
-This module is a work in progress, and not yet ready to use.
-It's one of those modules being created within the Google Summer of Code 2007.
-When it's done, the description might look approximately like this:

 This module provides a page with commit logs of commits known to the Version Control API.
 By default, it displays all commits in all repositories, but the list of commits can be filtered by passing appropriate URLs.